mathesar-foundation/mathesar-wiki/docs/product/specs/2022-01-views/01-assumptions.md

 Although Queries and Views represent underlying database concepts, we will only be supporting building a subset of possible database queries in the first version of Mathesar.
 Our goal is to ship a proof of concept that demonstrates common use cases that might be used for an [Inventory Use Case](/design/exploration/use-cases/inventory-use-case).

+!!! info "Information"
-> Please note that the assumptions and limitations outlined in this page are **only for the alpha release** of Mathesar.
+    Please note that the assumptions and limitations outlined in this page are **only for the alpha release** of Mathesar.
 We will reevaluate these assumptions after our first release.
-{.is-info}

 ## Viewing Views